 - As VC funds head into 2021 with pockets full of institutional cash, we’re calling on them to “stop talking about diversity and put their money where their mouth is”.
 A 3% commitment is in line with the 3% employment target of government organisations and large institutions.

-- The reason why they should pledge 3% is that if they don’t have a commitment and focus on improving things, nothing will be done.
+- They should pledge 3% because if they don’t have a commitment and focus on improving things, nothing will be done.